 We make our platform available for free trial online, which facilitates rapid and widespread adoption.
-The superiority of our solution and its user-friendly nature creates advocates of our platform and allows Expensify to spread virally, through word-of-mouth, across teams, departments and organizations.
+The strength of our solution and its user-friendly nature creates advocates of our platform and allows Expensify to spread virally, through word-of-mouth, across teams, departments and organizations.
 This word-of-mouth marketing increases organically as more individual members and teams discover our platform.

-Our marketing efforts are designed to support the bottom-up viral nature of our platform by establishing our brand as the premiere option in preaccounting software.
+Our marketing efforts are designed to support the bottom-up viral nature of our platform by establishing our brand as a premiere option in preaccounting software.
 We invest in brand and platform promotion through partners, conference participation, thought leadership, direct marketing and advertising and content development to educate the market about the benefits of our platform and create market consensus.

 Creating market consensus requires a major investment to establish and requires ongoing commitment to our product to maintain.
-So long as the market agrees we are the best, it is relatively inexpensive to maintain that perception.
-This creates an asymmetric advantage against anybody who would seek to challenge our brand.
-This market consensus strategy ensures we get the lion's share of the best new customers in the market by default, without needing to pay a high marginal cost to acquire each new customer.
+So long as the market agrees in the strength of our platform, it is relatively inexpensive to maintain that perception.
+This creates an asymmetric advantage against challengers to our brand.
+This market consensus strategy enables us to attract new customers without needing to pay a high marginal cost to acquire each new customer.